SynapticArch/Adapt/README.md

 </details>

 > [!CAUTION]
 > This branch is only for personal development, study and research.
 Please do not use any attachments directly.
 The author is not responsible for any problems with the source attachments.
+Please do not use the build attachments directly.
+The author is not responsible for any problems with the source plugin.
 # Statement

 > [!CAUTION]